• Sign In

 Anti-avoidance valuation control as part of the legal framework

-A central “legal framework” provision for practitioners is s 14, which empowers the Commissioner to substitute fair market value where parties trade at non-arm’s length prices: if a person purchases at more than fair market value or sells at less than fair market value, the Commissioner may determine the fair market price to be used in accounts/returns for assessment.
+A central “legal framework” provision for practitioners is section 14, which empowers the Commissioner to substitute fair market value where parties trade at non-arm’s length prices: if a person purchases at more than fair market value or sells at less than fair market value, the Commissioner may determine the fair market price to be used in accounts/returns for assessment.

 This provision is a natural “bridge” into later lessons on capital vs revenue characterization and on valuation disputes because it signals that CGT is not purely elective/contract-price based; ZIMRA can legally rebase the transaction to fair market value for assessment.